 Staff members of RCHEs, RCHDs and nursing homes

-Persons who are employed by and will be on duty at RCHEs, RCHDs, nursing homes and day service units attached to the premises of residential care homes during the relevant period, or who will provide services to residents or users through hire-of-service contracts with residential care homes and the aforementioned units during that period (including full-time, part-time and relief staff) are required to undergo polymerase chain reaction-based nucleic acid tests.
+- Persons who are employed by and will be on duty at RCHEs, RCHDs, nursing homes and day service units attached to the premises of residential care homes during the relevant period, or who will provide services to residents or users through hire-of-service contracts with residential care homes and the aforementioned units during that period (including full-time, part-time and relief staff) are required to undergo polymerase chain reaction-based nucleic acid tests.
 Although staff members who have completed a COVID-19 vaccination course are exempted from the regular compulsory testing, they can still receive free testing if they voluntarily choose to undergo the test.
 For details, please refer to the relevant press releases (Please click the first link for the latest press release).